 The Tellius duology toned down Ike and Soren a teeny bit (their A support was changed from "only you are precious to me" to "you're my only friend") but the nature of their relationship and Soren's feelings for Ike were still very much there.
 So was Heather flirting with Nephenee and other women, Tibarn and Reyson's own Ho Yay and the word "damn".

 Awakening did away with almost all pretenses of making it a "kiddy game", leaving in almost all the language and Ho Yay and skimpy outfits and Nowi waxing perverted on Tharja's "boingy bits" (though the European version did change it to talking about her smooth shiny hair instead).
 Played straight in the "Summer Scramble" DLC with Tharja's bikini CG, though, censored for North America by putting a cloth in front of her rear end.
 Which is odd, because the game is rated T anyway - leaving the image unedited would hardly be grounds for a rating bump.
-The biggest change was the fact that any incestuous romantic pairings (which, unlike the Jugdral games, consist entirely of nothing but Kissing Cousins) were censored to read as "companions" on the status screen instead of "husband" or "wife."
+The biggest change was the fact that any incestuous romantic pairings (which, unlike the Jugdral games, consist entirely of Kissing Cousins) were censored to read as "companions" on the status screen instead of "husband" or "wife."
 The one obvious cousin pairing is Lucina with her paternal cousin Owain, and if Lucina's father, Chrom, is also the father of either Cynthia or Kjelle, and Owain marries either of them, then the companion label also gets slapped on.
 Other edits include removing almost every single mention of Cordelia'sA-Cup Angst, save in a few DLC conversations, and in the European version, an implied Skinship Grope featuring Nowi and Tharja is changed to mention Nowi complimenting the latter's hair instead.